bleonheart/Lilia/documentation/docs/libraries/lia.time.md

 **Purpose**

 Parses a timestamp string (`YYYY-MM-DD HH:MM:SS`) into its numeric components.
-If no argument is given, uses the current time.
+If no argument is given, uses the current time via `os.date("%Y-%m-%d %H:%M:%S", os.time())`.

 **Parameters**